AbbieNgXinYi/Istor-a/README.md

 ---

 ## Operational Phase:
+### PB Management
+1) Download PB management application.
+Note that you would need to obtain a license to use the software.

+2) Wait for the Server Box to say online before clicking the box.

+3) After clicking on the box, you would be directed to an interface called the **PB Menu** with different applications.

+4) In PB Menu, click on **Pandora Box**.

+5) You would be shown a client interface.
+In that page, click on **Full Screen**.

 ### Christie Pandora Box

 1) To use Christie pandora box, you would need to download both the Christie pandora box and PB management application.
 You would also need to obtain a license to use the software.